iotaledger/channels-examples/README.md

 3. Start the author and follow the prompts

     ```bash
-    cargo run --release --bin my_channel_app
+    cargo run --release --bin author
     ```

     When you run this command for the first time, it may take a minute or two to download and compile the dependencies.

-    In the console, you should see that the messages were sent.
+    In the console, you should see something like the following:

     ```bash
     Creating a new channel